-You can create effects that are triggered when the camera is pointed at an image in the real world, for example when someone points the camera at a poster for a movie.
+In Spark AR Studio you can create effects that are triggered when the camera is pointed at an image in the real world, for example a poster for a movie.
 You'll an object called a target tracker to do this.

-You should see the texture appear in the Viewport.
+You'll see the texture appear in the Viewport:

-All you need to do now is add the effect you want to trigger when the camera is pointed at the target, add the objects you want to appear as a child of the target tracker.
+To add the effect you want to trigger when the camera is pointed at the target, add the objects you want to appear as a child of the target tracker.